Dance

 Act I

 Scene I, Opening: We are introduced to the four royal sisters, Spring Princess (a kind but lonely woman); Summer Princess (playful but selfish); Fall Princess (a wild wanderer) and the Snow Queen (beautiful, but cold and conniving).
-Here, we take a look back to when the Queen of the Sprites and her little Sprites made a magic mirror that controls the seasons of the four sisters.
+Here, we look back to when the Queen of the Sprites and her little Sprites made a magic mirror that controls the seasons of the four sisters.
 The Snow Queen decides that she wants to possess the mirror alone and steals it with the Sprites’ help.
 When stolen, the mirror shatters into a million pieces and one shard lands in the eye of a village girl, Kay.
 Snow Queen begins her search to find Kay and get the shard back.

 Act II

 Scene II, The Journey Through Summer: Here we are introduced to the lovely but arrogant Summer Princess who dances merrily to a very impressed Gerda.
 However, once Gerda realizes the Princess’ intentions for her – to make Gerda a servant – she escapes from Summer’s palace and continues on to Fall.
 Summer sends her Pages after her but to no avail.
-Gerda is already gone.
+With the Raven’s protection, Gerda is already gone.

-Scene IV, The Journey Into Winter: Shivering from the cold, Gerda, again with the help of the Queen of the Sprites, finds her sister Kay with the Snow Queen.
+Scene IV, The Journey Into Winter: Shivering from cold, Gerda, again with the help of the Queen of the Sprites, finds her sister Kay with the Snow Queen.
 Icicles, Frost, and Snow Storms dance around them trying to keep them under the control of the Snow Queen.
-Eventually, the other royal sisters…Spring, Summer, and Fall, along with the Queen of the Sprites…come to the rescue and help Gerda and Kay escape.
+Eventually, the other royal sisters…Spring, Summer, and Fall, along with the Queen of the Sprites and the Raven…come to the rescue and help Gerda and Kay escape.
 Kay puts the final shard of glass back in the mirror and returns the mirror to the Queen of the Sprites to be taken away for good.
 Kay and Gerda rejoice in their reunion!

-Thank You to our 2024 Sponsors:
+Thank You to our 2025 Sponsors:

 Ken and Myra White